Beware of fake lottery scams

 “You’ve won the lottery!”
 It’s something that many people want to hear.
 But sometimes those words come from scammers who are trying to steal your money.
 Some of those scammers have falsely identified themselves as being affiliated with Mega Millions.
 No representative of Mega Millions would ever call or e-mail anyone about winning a prize.

 The scams take many forms and the scammers use many tricks.
-In most cases, the criminals e-mail or call to tell intended victims they have won a large prize.
+The criminals may contact unsuspecting consumers by email, telephone, mobile phone, or through social media sites, and tell intended victims they have won a large prize.
 They might identify themselves as being with Mega Millions or another legitimate lottery, even though Mega Millions is a game, not an organization.

 If the person is fooled into thinking he or she has won a prize, the crooks usually try to get the person to wire money for “taxes” or “fees.”
 They may also try to get the victim to provide them with a bank account number, which they will then clean out.
 Another trick is to send the winner a bogus “check” and ask the winner to send money back to cover expenses.
 It is only after victims have sent their own money that they discover the check they received is counterfeit.